jsdotlua/react-lua/docs/api-reference/react.md

 end)
 ```

-Guidance specified in the [React documentation](https://beta.reactjs.org/reference/react/memo#usage) applies for Roact as well.
+Guidance specified in the [React documentation](https://beta.reactjs.org/reference/react/memo#usage) applies for React Lua as well.
 Use this only as a performance optimization, and only when relevant to the use case.

-## React.createElement
+## `React.createElement`

 <a href='https://beta.reactjs.org/reference/react/createElement' target="_blank"><img alt='React' src='../../images/reactjs.svg'/></a> <img alt='Aligned' src='../../images/aligned.svg'/>

 While the `createElement` API is aligned to React JS, current tooling in Luau does not support an equivalent for JSX.
-When writing Roact code, you'll use `createElement` directly much more often than in React JS.
+When writing React Lua code, you'll use `createElement` directly much more often than in React JS.

 ```lua
 --[[